hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 [`--rpc-ws-ssl-truststore-file`](#rpc-ws-ssl-truststore-file) (for JKS or PKCS12) or
 [`--rpc-ws-ssl-trustcert-file`](#rpc-ws-ssl-trustcert-file) (for PEM).

-If using JKS or PKCS12, you also need to specify the truststore password with [`--rpc-ws-ssl-truststore-password`](#rpc-ws-ssl-truststore-password).
+If using JKS or PKCS12, specify the truststore password using [`--rpc-ws-ssl-truststore-password`](#rpc-ws-ssl-truststore-password).
 :::

 ### `rpc-ws-ssl-enabled`